Ryuhei-So/UBIQUITY/UBIQUITY_ADNMA_protocol.md

 #### 3.2.2.
 Participants {#participants}

-*   **Included:** Studies involving individuals identified as having excessive drinking (e.g., hazardous or harmful drinking, or alcohol use disorder as determined by screening tools) in primary care departments.
+*   **Included:** Studies involving individuals identified as having hazardous drinking (e.g., hazardous or harmful drinking, or alcohol use disorder as determined by screening tools) in primary care departments.

 *   **Excluded:** Studies that focus solely on individuals seeking treatment for alcohol use disorder or alcohol dependence, as well as studies that include individuals meeting the diagnostic criteria for alcohol use disorder or alcohol dependence.